Cookies on this website

 **This trial is now closed for recruitment**

-HPV001 is investigating the broadest therapeutic vaccine to show efficacy against cervical abnormalities associated with 5 of the most common high-risk HPV types and is a randomised, double-blind, placebo-controlled study involving trial sites across the UK and Europe.
-Oxford is the lead trial site and we are now open for recruitment.
+The APOLLO-trial is investigating the broadest therapeutic vaccine to show efficacy against cervical abnormalities associated with 5 of the most common high-risk HPV types and is a randomised, double-blind, placebo-controlled study involving trial sites across the UK and Europe.
+Oxford is the lead trial site and Dr Hellner is the CHief-Investigator.
 Read more about the study in The Guardian.
-If you are interested, please contact the research team on hpv-study@wrh.ox.ac.uk.
+If you are interested in participation, please contact the research team on hpv-study@wrh.ox.ac.uk.

 HPV Immunity study